 - Sciences (one with lab)

 The Distributional Requirements cover a wide spectrum, with each category offering dozens of course options.
+Interested in pursuing STEM?
+Maybe a class on scientific writing can expand your viewpoint.
 Love to dance?
 Maybe a lab in human anatomy is right for you.
 Filmmaker?
-A lab in screenwriting could satisfy you, as well as the requirements.
+A lab in screenwriting could be a good fit for you.

 The six Modes of Thinking are at the heart of the Foundations curriculum.
 They emphasize the dynamic process of thinking over the certainty of knowing.